idleberg/m8tro-bootstrap/README.md

 *This is work in progress*

 A Bootstrap theme inspired by Windows [Modern UI](http://msdn.microsoft.com/en-us/library/windows/apps/dn465800.aspx) (aka “Metro”).
 The default font is from the [Segoe UI](http://www.microsoft.com/typography/fonts/family.aspx?FID=331) family, which should already be installed on Windows Vista and later.
-On iOS and Android, the respective default font will be substitute.
+On iOS and Android, the respective default fonts will be used as substitute.

 [Live Demo](http://idleberg.github.io/m8tro-bootstrap/)